-This crisp, tart Jicama tomatillo slaw is a great side dish for many Mexican or Caribbean dishes or as a compliment to Summer dinners.
-It’s basically a fresh, “chopped salad” made with sweet crunchy jicama, tart tomatillos and granny smith apples, dressed with a creamy dressing of jerk aoili.Jump to Recipe
+This crisp, tart Jicama tomatillo slaw is a great side dish for many Mexican or Caribbean dishes.
+It’s basically a fresh, “chopped salad” made with sweet crunchy jicama, tart tomatillos and granny smith apples.
+This recipe is for the jicama slaw dressed with a creamy jerk aioli and served with breaded fish fillets.

 What is Jicama?

 Jicama is a root vegetable that looks similar to a turnip or rutabga but is sweeter and is most often served raw.
 The flavor is sometimes likened to a cross between a water chestnut and an apple.

 It is pronounced (HEE-kah-ma), and is native to Mexico.
 In Central America, jicama is often sold by street vendors as a raw snack seasoned with a chile lime powder.